mjwatson10/Alephium/README.md

 # Alephium Balance Checker

-A simple library to check ALPH balances on the Alephium blockchain.
-Available in both TypeScript and Go implementations.
+A simple tool to check Alephium wallet balances, implemented in both TypeScript and Go.

 ## Repository Structure